- Installation Instructions

 sudo parted –l

-**Tip – run the above command before and then after inserting your USB Drive – the drive that shows up will be your USB Drive (this can be help for new users to interpret the output from the ‘sudo parted -l’ command).
+**Tip – run the above command before and then after inserting your USB Drive – the drive that shows up will be your USB Drive (this can be helpful for new users to interpret the output from the ‘sudo parted -l’ command).

 You will see output representative of all of your HHDs/SSDs/USB drives (types, partitions, etc) similar to the following: